MysterionRise/MysterionRise/README.md

 - 🗣️ Talk at Zed Conference 2020 about effective ways to search similar molecules in Elasticsearch.
 Link - https://community-z.com/events/zed-conference/talks/6546
 - 🗣️ Talk at Summer Python meetup about Python generators and how one could build simple search engine on top of it (in Russian) - https://www.youtube.com/watch?v=88WF7MturzM
 - 🗣️ Talk at Zed Conference 2021 about browser fingerprint and general overview of 3rd party cookies departure.
 Link - https://community-z.com/events/zed-compass/talks/13615
+- 🗣️ Talk at Zed Conference 2021 about Python generators and simple search engine implementation based on it.
+Link - https://community-z.com/events/zed-compass/talks/13947

 <p align="left">
 <h3 align="left">Connect with me:</h3>